holyaustin/KezayyaNAVH/README.md

 ## Introduction

-Kezayya-123 is a web3 project with the aim of helping users store files and share them in a user-friendly manner.
+Kezayya is a web3 project with the aim of helping users store files and share them in a user-friendly manner.
 Decentralized file storage and sharing system.
 This project intends to build a web3 version of google drive or dropbox for file storage and sharing.
 It uses the open zeppelin ERC721 standard to store file metadata ERI in an EVM-based smart contract.
 The smart contract is deployed on opBNB. opBNB which is an Ethereum scaling and POS Blockchain was the best choice for deployment to reduce the cost of transactions and interaction with the blockchain.

 ## Web 3.0 technologies Used